EPCCed/qmmm_gromacs_cp2k_sc/index.md

 > are able to connect to ARCHER2 using the
 > <a href="setup">Setup instructions provided</a>.</strong>
 >
-> You are also required to abide by the <a href="https://www.archer2.ac.uk/training/code-of-conduct/">ARCHER2
+> You are also required to abide by the <a href="https://www.archer2.ac.uk/about/policies/code-of-conduct.html">ARCHER2
-> Training Code of Conduct</a>.
+> Code of Conduct</a>.
 {: .prereq}